MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-generate-vector-embeddings-azure-openai.md

    (10 rows)
    ```

-1. You may also select the `description` to see which text matched.
-For example, this returns the best match:
+1. You may also project the `description` column, to be able to read the text of the matching rows whose description were semantically similar.
+For example, this query returns the best match:

    ```
    SELECT id, name, description FROM listings ORDER BY listing_vector <=> azure_openai.create_embeddings('embedding-ada-002', 'bright natural light')::vector LIMIT 1;